nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. the user requests to find the Udders using the specified search parameters.
+1. The user requests to find the Udders using the specified search parameters.
 2. FindingbrUdders displays the list of Udders that match the search parameters.

     Use case ends.